BitcoinCacheMachine/BitcoinCacheMachine/README.md

 # Getting Started

 These instructions assume you're running Ubuntu Desktop 18.04.
 The instructions will be similar for other modern Linux distros.
+We recommend you type the command below into the terminal rather than copy-paste.
+This helps improve your Linux [muscle memory](https://en.wikipedia.org/wiki/Muscle_memory) which is especially useful if you want to start developing on BCM.

 The first step to getting started with Bitcoin Cache Machine is to clone the git repo to your `admin machine`.
-We will configure our local git client to download the BCM repository from github over TOR.
+We will first ensure we have tor and git installed, then you configure your local git client to download the BCM repository from github using TOR.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.

 ```bash
 sudo apt-get update